 Finish the four Joseph in Egypt Bible crafts for the dreams of Pharaoh.
 Then read about his interpretation of Pharaoh's dreams is in Genesis 41:14-36.

-After a time there was a famine in all of the land.
-Besides Egypt, this also included Canaan where the family of Joseph was.
+After a time there was a famine in all the land.
+Besides Egypt, this also included Canaan, where the family of Joseph was.
 So ten of Joseph's brothers went to Egypt asking to buy grain.

 One of the brothers went to feed his donkey.
 In the feed sack, he found money.
 But instead of returning to Egypt, they continued on their journey to Canaan.
 Genesis 42:27-38.